1.3: Physical-Chemical Foundations

 Equilibrium Constants

-Without much experience in chemistry, it is difficult to just look at the reactants and products and determine whether the reaction is irreversible or reversible, favoring either reactants or products (except obvious irreversible reactions described above).
+Without much experience in chemistry, it is challenging to examine the structures of the reactants and products and determine whether the reaction is irreversible or reversible, favoring either the reactants or the products (except for obvious irreversible reactions described above).
 However, this data can be found in tables of equilibrium constants.
 The equilibrium constant, as its name implies, is constant, independent of the concentration of the reactants and products.
 A \(K_{eq} > 1\) implies that the products are favored.
 A \(K_{eq} < 1\) implies that reactants are favored.
 Reactants and products are equally favored when \(K_{eq} = 1\).
 For the more general reaction,

 \[\ce{aA + bB <=> pP + qQ} \nonumber \]